grafana/loki/operator/docs/lokistack/sop.md

 ### Steps

-- Add a new object storage schema V13 in a future EffectiveDate
+- Add a new object storage schema V13 with a future EffectiveDate